Plasma Mixing Driven by the Collisionless Kelvin-Helmholtz Instability: Insights from fully kinetic simulation and density-based diagnostics: Introduction

-The Kelvin--Helmholtz instability (KHI) develops when a plasma shear flow becomes super-Alfvénic with respect to the magnetic-field component parallel to the shear (\citealt{chandrasekhar1961}).
-At Earth’s low-latitude magnetopause, this condition is frequently met during intervals of strongly northward or southward interplanetary magnetic field (IMF), and signatures of surface waves and rolled-up vortices have been widely observed (\citealt{hasegawa2004,eriksson2016,stawarz2016,settino2024}).
-KH activity has also been reported at other planetary magnetospheres, including Mercury (\citealt{aizawa2020b}) , Mars (\citealt{koh2025}) , Saturn (\citealt{dialynas2018}) , and Jupiter (\citealt{montgomery2023}) , raising the question of how magnetospheric size influences the multi-scale development of the instability.
 After saturation, KH vortices generate strong gradients in velocity, density, and magnetic field down to ion and electron scales, triggering secondary instabilities that broaden the mixing layer and enhance plasma transport across the solar wind--magnetosphere boundary (\citealt{nykyri2001,hasegawa2004,nakamura2017}).
-Kinetic studies and in-situ observations show that this transport is mediated by processes such as reconnection, wave--particle interactions, and vortex-induced reconnection (VIR), enabling solar-wind plasma entry even under northward IMF conditions (\citealt{nykyri2006b,stawarz2016,nakamura2017a,nakamura2020}).
-While magnetohydrodynamic (MHD) simulations capture the global KH dynamics and reconnection-driven transport (\citealt{faganello2012a,ma2017,ferro2024}), they do not resolve the kinetic mechanisms governing particle diffusion and heating.
+Kinetic studies and in-situ observations show that this transport is mediated by processes such as reconnection, wave--particle interactions, and vortex-induced reconnection (VIR; e.g., \citealt{nakamura2011}), enabling solar-wind plasma entry even under northward IMF conditions (\citealt{nykyri2006b,stawarz2016,nakamura2017a,nakamura2020}).
+While MHD simulations capture the global KH dynamics and reconnection-driven transport (\citealt{faganello2012a,ma2017,ferro2024}), they do not resolve the kinetic mechanisms governing particle diffusion and heating.
 Despite these advances, quantitatively characterizing plasma mixing in fully kinetic KHI remains challenging, particularly in distinguishing genuine plasma interpenetration from large-scale advection (\citealt{nakamura2013,karimabadi2013}).

-In this Letter, we investigate plasma mixing driven by the nonlinear evolution of the collisionless KHI using fully kinetic Particle-in-Cell (PIC) simulations of an electron--ion plasma.
-We quantify mixing efficiency based on particle origin and kinetic diagnostics, and discuss the implications for solar wind--magnetosphere interactions.
+Several studies have addressed plasma transport and mixing in KH dynamics using both simulations and observations.
+In numerical models, distinguishing plasma populations originating on opposite sides of the shear layer has been achieved through population tagging or passive tracers, to quantify boundary-layer broadening and reconnection-driven transport (e.g., \citealt{nakamura2014,ma2017}).
+In spacecraft observations, where particle origin cannot be directly tracked, mixing parameters have been introduced based on energy-separated magnetospheric and magnetosheath populations (\citealt{settino2022,settino2024,radhakrishnan2024}).
+These observational diagnostics provide valuable classification tools for KH-driven particle crossing but do not allow direct measurement of true particle interpenetration or disentangle mixing from heating and spectral evolution.